rossbgrafana/makalu-intro-to-o11y/intro-to-olly.md

 As technology evolved it became less expensive to buy lots of smaller computer systems and network them together.
 This type of system was more flexible and configurable than a mainframe, but it was also more complex.

 Programs started to be called “applications.”
-Instead of users all accessing a single program that was running on one computer, parts of the application (now called “services”) were spread across separate computers (called “servers”).
+Instead of users all accessing a single program that was running on one computer, parts of the application (now called “services”) were often spread across separate computers (called “servers”).

 Complexity was growing, but you could still draw a relatively simple diagram of all of the system parts, whether services or servers.